 Cheyenne Mountain State Park

-Cheyenne Mountain State Park has 18 trails totaling over 21 miles with a wide variety of terrain, vegetation, and difficulty.
+Cheyenne Mountain State Park has over 28 miles of diverse trails with a wide variety of terrain, vegetation, and difficulty.
 Mountain bikers will have a blast at the park and must try the two Talon trails (North and South Talon).

 There is enough variation in vertical gain that I once ran a marathon at the park encountering rain at the bottom of the trails and multiple inches of snow on the higher terrain.